All Episodes

 My primary business is precious metals, but as you know, I've dealt in Bitcoin since 2016.

-And one of the reasons I say that, Owen, is because I I saw something that Michael Saylor put up in his presentation in Nashville, and I'd never seen it quite put this way, but he he put in giant blocks on the screen on a on a uh on a presentation that showed like where where all the wealth or I'm putting this in quotations, where all the wealth in the world is stored, and most of it is in like sovereign wealth funds, bonds, treasuries, stocks, things like that.
+And one of the reasons I say that, Owen, is because I saw something that Michael Saylor put up in his presentation in Nashville, and I'd never seen it quite put this way, but he put in giant blocks on the screen on a presentation that showed where all the wealth, or I'm putting in some quotations, where all the wealth in the world is stored.

-We're talking about like hundreds of trillions.
+We're talking about like hundreds of trillion.

-So I started to think about that, and the it's just a lot of fake out there.
+And it's just a lot of fake out there.

 I don't, you know, if you're holding Bitcoin right now, my suggestion to you is to continue to hold.

-Um there's gonna be more and more adoption coming up.
+There's going to be more and more adoption coming up.

-Uh there's more and more ETFs.
+There's more and more ETFs.

-I mean, to me, that's the draw with Bitcoin, whether it's at 10,000, 50,000 or 100,000, you know, the the idea that we have a currency not tied to a government, not tied to a centralized institution, you know, that that to me, I mean, and and people have new theories about, well, Bitcoin is a CIA, you know, uh front anyway.
+You know, the idea that we have a currency not tied to a government, not tied to a centralized institution, you know, that to me, I mean, and people have new theories about, well, Bitcoin is a CIA, you know, front anyway.

-Well, okay, if somebody I mean, we it doesn't even matter.
+Well, okay, if somebody, I mean, we, it doesn't even matter.

 We could come out and just decide, you know what?

-Well, the federal government would come in and say, No, you can't do that.
+Well, the federal government would come in and say, no, you can't do that.

 Those are our seashells, our seashells now.

-Well, what are they gonna do?
+Well, what are they going to do?

 They're seashells.

-So I mean, that's the draw with Bitcoin.
+So, I mean, that's the draw with Bitcoin.

 It's not that there's any perfect medium for this.